CIS5650-Fall-2024/Project0-Getting-Started/INSTRUCTION.md

     * If using older version of Nsight, you may need to select *Warp* and keep it that way.
 13. Find the yellow arrow by mapping `blockIdx` and `threadIdx` in `Autos` -> to `CTA` and `Thread` respectively under the `Shader Info` column.
 Click on the row to highlight it.
 Take a screenshot of this *Autos* window and the *Warp Info* as a image and save it under `images`.
     * Optionally, you may choose to double click on any one of the boxes in the "Threads" grid and watch the *Autos* window update the value.
 14. Play around with Nsight debugger as much as you want.
+The debugger will be your best friend for CUDA Programming.

 More documentation for Nsight Visual Studio Edition is available at https://docs.nvidia.com/nsight-visual-studio-edition/index.html.